ComputationalScienceUniandes/ComputationalMethods/secciones/01.Unix/unix.md

 forero
 forero@compufis:~>
 ```
-1Wikipedia says: Unix (officially trademarked as UNIX, sometimes also written as Ux in small caps) is a multitasking, multi-user computer operating system originally developed in 1969 by a group of AT&T employees at Bell Labs, including Ken Thompson, Dennis Ritchie, Brian Kernighan, Douglas McIlroy, Michael Lesk and Joe Ossanna.
-1

 and the terminal is ready to accept more commands.

-This is a summary of the commands you will find yourself using most of
+This is a summary of the commands you will find yourself using most of the time.
-the time.
 Each command includes a brief explanation of its meaning and some useful options to that command.
 To fully understand them you have to explore by yourself.

-Directories
+### Directories
-• pwd: present working directory
+* `pwd`: present working directory
-• ls: list directory contents. ls -l shows ownership and size of each file.
+* `ls`: list directory contents. ls -l shows ownership and size of each file.
-• mkdir dirname: create a new directory dirname
+* `mkdir dirname`: create a new directory dirname
-• cd dirname: change your directory to dirname.
+* `cd dirname`: change your directory to dirname.
-• rmdir dirname: remove the directory dirname.
+* `rmdir dirname`: remove the directory dirname.
 The directory has to be empty.
 Use rmdir -r dirname to recursively remove dirname.

-Files
+### Files
-• touch file.txt: changes the timestamp in file.txt.
+• `touch file.txt`: changes the timestamp in file.txt.
 If file.txt doesn’t exist, it will create it.
-• mv file1.txt file2.txt: renames file1.txt as file2.txt.
+• `mv file1.txt file2.txt`: renames file1.txt as file2.txt.
 It will overwrite file2.txt, if it already existed.
 • mv file.txt dirname: moves file.txt into dirname.
 • cp file.txt file2.txt: copies the contents file.txt into file2.txt.
 It will overwrite file2.txt, if it already existed.